 The selection criteria to estimate the B.V. of an individual may be the information (Performance records) of its collateral relatives.
 An individual's collateral relatives are those which are not related with the individual on direct genes donor-recipient basis but receive common genes from their common ancestor(s) e.g. full sibs, half sibs, cousins, etc. The collateral relatives should be more closely related to the individual and these are full sibs and half sibs.
 The more closely related collaterals to the individual are likely to have more common genes possessed by the individual and can provide more accurate information about the individual.
 The more closely collaterals can be grouped as full sib families and half sib families.
 The family mean of these collateral relatives then form the basis to select the superior individual.
 The procedure to estimate the B.V. of an individual on the basis of family mean is called the family selection or sib selection depending upon the inclusion or exclusion of individual's own record in estimating the family mean.
-The selection criteria is called as family selection when the individual's own record is included to estimate the family mean but the selection criteria is called as the sib selection when the individual's own recorded is not included in estimating the family mean.
+The selection criteria is called as family selection when the individual's own recorded is not included in estimating the family mean.